 Make sure to set aside a portion of your sales on a regular basis for federal and state taxes.
 Or, if you also have wages as an employee, consider increasing your tax withholding from your pay using Form W-4.
 By planning for your taxes now, you can avoid a surprise tax bill when you file your return.

 Your state and local governments may have other requirements

-You may owe state and local sales tax on your Etsy sales, depending on the laws where you live.
+You may owe state and local sales tax on your Etsy sales, depending on the laws and tax rates where you live.
 Research the laws in the states you often sell in.
 Make sure to collect and remit tax as required.